 - Establishment of the first reservations for American Indians (1646)

-- Start of our American westward movement in 1670s
+- Initiation of our American westward movement in the 1670s

-For more details about current research focused on early Jamestown, please go to our Jamestowne Archaeology page.
-For more complete histories, also go to our Reading List and the Society’s Reading Resources.
+For more details about current research focused on early Jamestown, please go to the Society’s Reading Resources.
 Historic Jamestown offers a brief history, as does Encyclopedia Virginia.
 The Society also offers a chronology of the Jamestown period.
 For more about what transpired from the 1619 General Assembly, see Billings, Warren M.: A Little Parliament; The Virginia General Assembly in the Seventeenth Century (Richmond, The Library of Virginia, in partnership with Jamestown 2007/Jamestown Yorktown Foundation.
 2004.)

 The individual who is most popularly associated with Jamestown’s earliest years is Captain John Smith.
 He was among the 104 who first landed at Jamestown and brought with him an accomplished military career.